se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 }
 ```

-In Angular we use the `@Component` tag to mark a class as a component.
+The `@Component` tag is used to mark a component.
 It provides the metadata that determines how the component is processed during runtime.

 * The use of `selector: app-heroes` is how Angular knows what to do when it sees a `<app-heroes>` tag in HTML.
 * The `template` property controls what HTML gets rendered when this component is loaded.